hypersign-protocol/zk-kyc-using-ibc/README.md

 Its not! reason being, hermes automatically not pushing the packets to hypersign (except for rare situation) so we need to manually ask hermes to push the packets to hypersign.

+### Hermes push packets

-## hermes pushing packets to hypersign and receiving ack from hypersign and pushing it back to business chain
+Hermes pushing packets to hypersign and receiving ack from hypersign and pushing it back to business chain

 ```bash
 hermes clear packets --chain wasmdnode --port wasm.wasm14hj2tavq8fpesdwxxcu44rty3hh90vhujrvcmstl4zr3txmfvw9s0phg4d --channel channel-0
 ```

+### Check if your wallet is whitelisted or not

 Now if we run the getter command again